Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

+# Revision 1.0.4 - fix theHarvester
+ - This is only to be used in the following case :
+   - Kali 2020.4 has been apt upgraded and python3.9 is installed
+   - theHarvester is not functioning and is getting an error on uvloop
+   - this will set python3 to default to python3.9
+   - git clones uvloop, applies fixes and recompiles
+   - git clones theHarvester, applies fixes and installs
+ - additional checks will be added in the future

 # Revision 1.0.3 - Metasploit 6 to Metasploit 5 Downgrade Option / Apt Upgrade returns!
   - Menu option D has been added to preform the downgrade
     - will not be called by any other function